tomjames156/calculator_app/README.md

 ## Overview

-This is a calculator web app built with HTML, CSS, SASS and JavaScript.
-It can perform basic calculations like addition, subtraction, multiplication and division.
+This is a testimonial grid section of a website built with HTML and CSS.
+It features responsive web design for smaller screen sizes.

 ### The challenge